17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 What They Do

-Columnists write recurring opinion pieces for newspapers, magazines, and blogs.
+Columnists write recurring opinion pieces for newspapers, magazines, or blogs, often providing insights, analysis, or commentary.

 How to Start